-The London Eye is 135 metres tall, and was the tallest ferris wheel in the world when it was built, now it is still the tallest in Europe, there are 32 capsules rotating slowly around the wheel at a speed of 0.9 km/h.
+The London Eye is 135 meters tall and was the tallest Ferris wheel in the world when it was built, now it is still the tallest in Europe, there are 32 capsules rotating slowly around the wheel at a speed of 0.9 km/h.
 A full revolution takes around 30 minutes, plenty of time to enjoy the stunning London skyline and views of further afield on a clear day.

-There are many offers and deals available to combine a ride on the London Eye with other London attractions, such as Thames River Cruises, Dinner, a visit to Madam Tussauds, entrance to Tower Bridge, and more, which you can find here or here.
+There are many offers and deals available to combine a ride on the London Eye with other London attractions, such as Thames River Cruises, Dinner, a visit to Madame Tussauds, entrance to Tower Bridge, and more, which you can find in Expedia.